JohnTountas/Tountas-Business-Card/README.md

 # Hello Everyone,

-This ia a full responsive business card that shows the programming languages that i've learn until now.
+This ia a full responsive business card that shows the programming languages that i've learned so far.

 (For the best experience, i advice you to run it with Google Chrome which is 100% supported)!